jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 <a name="resolve_a_merge_conflict"></a>
 ### Resolve a merge conflict

-####Bluemix DevOps Services web IDE
+####Bluemix DevOps Services Web IDE
 1. In the Changed Files pane, review the list of files that contain conflicts.

-2. In the web IDE, open each file that contains conflicts.
+2. In the Web IDE, open each file that contains conflicts.

 3. Resolve each conflicting change.
 **Note**: Delete all of the text that you do not want to keep.
 Each conflict is in this format: